botlabs-gg/yagpdb/README.md

 #### Docker quickstart

-If you have docker-compose installed it will offer the fastest route to getting up-and-running.
+If you have docker-compose installed, it will offer the fastest route to getting up-and-running.

 ```bash